eposgmbh/Epos.Foundation/README.md

 PM> Install-Package Epos.CmdLine
 ```

+You can install them separately, the packages are independent from each other.

 ## Usage

 **Epos.Utilities** are more or less self-documenting simple utility classes.
 You can take a look at the corresponding